 Donaueschingen – Donauwörth

 The classic route on the German Danube takes you along the river for about 325 kilometres through the Black Forest and the Swabian Alb to Donauwörth.
 Enjoy the tranquillity of the beautiful Danube Cycle Path and the comfort of our well-chosen accommodation.

 - Find more information about the cycle tour Donaueschingen – Donauwörth here.

 Donauwörth – Passau

 From Donauwörth we continue along the Danube to beautiful Passau.
-With Ingolstadt, Regensburg and Passau you can expect three interesting cities on your route, which will make the cycle tour a unique experience.
+With Ingolstadt, Regensburg and Passau you can expect three interesting cities on the Danube Cycle Path, which will make the cycle tour a unique experience you will never forget.

 - More details about the tour Donauwörth – Passau can be found here.

 We offer these individual cycling tours with luggage transfer in Bavaria: